OWASP/glue/README.md

 Glue is a framework for running a series of tools.
 Generally, it is intended as a backbone for automating a security analysis pipeline of tools.

+# Acknowledge

+This is a fork of the offical [Glue](https://github.com/OWASP/glue) repo.
+The fork contains many PR that are waiting to be merged and was required in order to integrate Zap into our CI.
+Hopefully, in the near future we can stop using this fork and use the official version.
+Unless you need to integrate Zap, consider using the official version.

+You can take a look at the merged [PRs](https://github.com/Soluto/glue/pulls) to see what merged into this fork.
+Each PR in this repo contains also matching PR in the official repo.

 # Recommended Usage

 For those wishing to run Glue, we recommend using the docker image because